wp-plugins/db-toolkit/readme.txt

 6. Data Importer Dialog.

 == Changelog ==

+= 0.3.2.023 =
+* fixed a bug in the filtered join that killed it.
+* Added div wrapper default in the template tab.
+* Fixed the prev and next arrows in template mode.

 = 0.3.2.022 =
 * fixed a bug that prevented filters and sorting from working on occasion.